TeSt140709/test140709/README_en.md

 As of version 35 (Chrome), you can make the shortcuts work even when the browser is not in the foreground:

-1-5 from the instructions above.
+See steps 1-5 from the instructions above.

 6. Change “In Chrome” to “Global”.

+7. Click on “OK”.

 Gratitudes